 - Arteriovenous malformations (AVMs): An AVM is a type of brain lesion that occurs during early development.
 Arteries and veins in the brain grow in a tangle and become connected by tube-like structures called fistulae.
 The arteries are not as strong as normal.
 The veins are often too wide because of the constant flow of blood directly from the arteries through the fistulae to the veins.
 These fragile vessels may rupture, leaking blood into the brain.
 In addition, the brain tissue may not receive enough blood to function properly.

 - Cerebral infarction: Infarction refers to death of tissue.
 So a cerebral infarction is a brain lesion in which a cluster of brain cells have died.
 Most often, this brain lesion is caused by a stroke.

 - Cerebral palsy: This type of brain lesion occurs early in a child's development, from before birth until the age of three.
 Cerebral palsy does not progress over time.
 The brain lesions affect the child's ability to move, which can also make communication and related skills difficult.

 - Multiple sclerosis (MS): With this condition, the immune system attacks and damages the nerve linings in the brain and spinal cord.
 These lesions make it difficult for messages to be sent and received properly between the brain and the rest of the body.

 - Tumours: Tumours are clumps of cells that grow abnormally from normal tissue.
 Some tumours in the brain are noncancerous, or benign.
-Others are cancerous.
-They may start in the brain, or they may spread from elsewhere in the body.
+Others are cancerous and may start in the brain, or they may spread to the brain from elsewhere in the body.
 They may grow quickly or they may remain stable.